cancjs/canc/packages/canc-coroutine/README.md

 ### Memory notes

-- Proto-level: **O(1)** wrapped functions regardless of instance count — the wrap happens once, at class-definition time.
+- Proto-level: **O(1)** wrapped functions regardless of instance count.
+The wrap happens once, at class-definition time.
 - Per-instance (`bind:true`): **O(n)** wrapped functions, one per instance, each closing over that instance's `this`.
 Each also holds whatever the coroutine's own state closes over (the generator, in-flight step promises) for the lifetime of the bound function.
-Discarding the instance must drop the last reference to the bound function for it to be collectable — don't cache per-instance bound methods in a structure keyed by class/prototype (that's the exact cross-instance leak bug fixed in `@cancjs/decorators`, see its README and D10).
+Discarding the instance must drop the last reference to the bound function for it to be collectable.
+Don't cache per-instance bound methods in a structure keyed by class/prototype (that's the exact cross-instance leak bug fixed in `@cancjs/decorators`, see its README).
 Own-property (self-replacing) placement is what makes per-instance methods garbage-collectable once the instance itself is unreferenced.